STAT545-UBC/STAT545-UBC-original-website/hw11_build-shiny-app.md

 Your peer reviewer will try run your app!

+As peer reviewer you will critique the student's shiny homework on the deployed app (either on the Stats UBC server or on shinyapps.io) *and* by looking at their code in their github repo.
+(We won't be able to use the `shiny::runGitHub()` since these are private repositories, but you could optionally download the student's app locally and use `shiny::runApp()` to view the app.)

 Check minus: There is a problem with some aspect of `server.R` or `ui.R`.
-When the directory for the Gapminder app is downloaded locally (we won't be able to use the `runGitHub()` since these are private repositories) the peer reviewer cannot get the Shiny app to run.
+The deployed app does not function as it should or there are missing/broken pieces to the app.

 Check: App runs!
 All the required widgets, interactivity and facetting/colour are included.
 Good work!